jonasbn/til/tmux/use_tmux.md

 # use tmux

 `tmux` is an awesome tool.
 I will try to get some of my bookmarked resources collected here.
-To begin with a nifty [cheatsheet][cheatsheet].
+To begin with a nifty [cheatsheet][redditcheatsheet] from Reddit or another [cheatsheet][cheatsheet].

 I found this great [article][statusbar] on how to customize the `tmux` status bar.